aheber/ObjectAgnosticLightingComponent/README.md

 So we finally figured out how to give this component some real intelligence, go and figure out the name and the correct way to present it without asking the user for qualifying information.

 Our final step builds on the Additional Fields concept.
-Instead of passing API names to the component we're going to build Custom Metadata to configure which fields to display for each SObject type.
+In additional to being able to pass API names to the component we're going to build Custom Metadata to configure which fields to display for each SObject type.
 This will give us some of the same magic that we got out of the Name field, we can get the field labels instead of the API names, we can also centralize configuration which is a two-edged sword.

 ### Create a Custom Metadata Object